 If the closure extended beyond that window with no resolution, the market would have no ceiling. $200 would not be the top.

-The partial closure seen in the current crisis pushed WTI to $110.
+The partial, contested closure seen during the 2026 crisis pushed WTI past $110 at its peak.
 A genuine full closure, with no bypass routes, would likely push prices above $150 within weeks and toward $200 within two to three months if sustained.

 2. Major Saudi Infrastructure Is Permanently Damaged